-Snowshoeing tours are a great way to get in touch with nature while having a blast with your friends and family and taking in the amazing scenery that surrounds you.
+Snowshoeing tours in Park City and Morgan are a great way to get in touch with nature.
+Have a blast with your friends and family while enjoying the amazing scenery that surrounds you.

 SKIING & SNOWBOARDING IN PARK CITY, UTAH

 Park City, once a small, sleepy mining town, has become one of the most sought after winter destinations for skiing, snowboarding and cross-country skiing as well as bobsledding, luge, skeleton, fine dining and après ski.
 In fact, Park City is considered by many industry professionals to be #1 for après ski activities and night life.

 PARK CITY SKI RESORTS

 Ski Magazine ranks all three of our world-class ski resorts: Deer Valley Resort, Canyons Resort and Park City Mountain Resort, in the top 10 resorts in North America.
 Deer Valley was ranked #2, Park City Mountain Resort #5 and Canyons #10.
 Deer Valley Resort was ranked #1 five years in a row and this year received the distinction of being ranked as the #1 Best Ski Resort in the inaugural World Ski Awards.

 As if that were not enough, Outside Magazine selected Park City as the Best Active Town in the U.S. by online voting during the summer of 2013.

 With nearly 10,000 acres of skiable terrain, the three resorts offer just about any kind of terrain imaginable.
 In addition, there are 7,000 acres of dedicated open space and more than 400 miles of trails for snowshoeing, cross-country skiing and hiking, many of which are groomed.